What Is Earth Hour? When Is Earth Hour 2026 and Why Do People Turn Off Lights?

 You can simply turn lights off for an hour, but why stop there?
 At home, you can play board games, do yoga while listening to an Earth Hour-themed meditation track or have a candle-lit dinner – bonus points for a waste-free meal.

 Possible outdoor activities include picking up trash, running, cycling, camping, and, of course, stargazing – use our Sky Tonight app to learn what you can see at the moment in the night sky.
-Look into the depths of space and think about the ways to protect our planet Earth, which is so little and fragile.
+Look up at the stars and think about the ways to protect our planet Earth, which is so small and fragile.

 Whatever you do, don’t forget to spread the word about Earth Hour – tell your friends and family, make a post on social media, involve as many people as you can to raise awareness about the challenges our planet is facing.
 That is the main point of Earth Hour, after all.